-"Over-aged" tubular tires, have crumbling hard brown latex on their sidewalls that exposes separating cords directly to weather and wear and they have treads crack when flexed.
+"Over-aged" tubular tires have crumbling hard, brown latex on their sidewalls that exposes separating cords directly to weather and wear, and they have treads which crack when flexed.
 Considering that this is a continuous process, it is hard to explain where, in the time from manufacture to the crumbly condition, the optimum age lies.
 The claim that tires are lighter after aging is true.
-Their elastomers have evaporated making the tire brittle and weak.
+Their elastomers have evaporated, making the tire brittle and weak.

 More Articles by Jobst Brandt

 Last Updated: by John Allen